flashmob/maildiranasaurus/README.md

 This is a test to get an insight into using go-guerrilla as a package.

 It is uses go-guerrilla with an Maildir backend.
-See maildir.go how the Maildir processor was added!
+See [maildir.go](https://github.com/flashmob/maildiranasaurus/blob/master/maildir.go) how the Maildir processor was added!

 ## Building

 You'll need GNU make and Go installed

-`make maildirasaurus`
+    $make maildirasaurus

 ## Running